-Dr. Reece Akhtar is an applied psychologist at University College London and avid fan of video games.
+Dr. Reece Akhtar is an applied psychologist at University College London.

 Alongside his academic research, he regularly works with organisations to provide evidence-based solutions using behavioural science.
 Previous clients include Unilever, IMS Health, Sainsbury’s Supermarkets, and the UK’s Department of Work and Pensions.